prathasaxena/node-tutorial/README.md

 Signal indicates something has happened in the application.
 In Node we can use HTTP to create a web server, and HTTP listens to a port.
 On request HTTP raise an event.
 Our job is to read that request and repond.

+Create class to catch events to avoid modular conflict.
+Use the same class to create and catch events.

+See the logger file